bitcubico/english/tips.md

 Once you've decided on a transportation option, you might want to find out where it is.

 - Where is the subway from here?

+## Answering questions about your flight

+When you speak to someone after your trip, they might have some friendly questions about the flight or your well-being.
+You can answer these questions by giving details about your experience on the flight.

+A: How was your flight?
+B: OK, but I had to change planes in Singapore

+A: How are you feeling?
+B: I'm really  **jet-lagged**.
+It's  **2 a.m. back home**

+They might also ask about your need for sleep, food or your experience on landing.

+A: Did you get any sleep on the plane?
+B: No, not really. **I'm pretty tired**

+A: Have you eaten yet?
+B: Yes,  **I had dinner on the plane**

+A: Any problems at customs and immigration?
+B: No,  **I got through really fast**.